aws-samples/amazon-location-samples/create-custom-map-style/README.md

  ![List of Layers](media/MaputnikLayers.png)
  *List of Layers*

-1. Let's select the `Land/Not ice` Layer
+1. Let's select the `Building/fill` Layer

  ![Land Not ice](media/MaputnikLandNotIce.png)
  *The Land/Not ice Layer*